stephenebert/Springboard/Capstone/step7/README.md

 ---

+## Retrieval Mode Results

+This section details the performance of our model across various retrieval tasks, providing insights into its cross-modal alignment capabilities.

+### 1. Image↔Image (Cross-Domain Image Retrieval)

+Using the image encoder to match photos ↔ Stable-Diffusion renders, we observe:

+* **Recall@1:** ~24%
+* **Recall@5:** ~55%
+* **Recall@10:** ~67%

+**What this means:** Only about one in four queries finds its exact match at rank 1 when you cross from COCO photos into AI-generated images (or vice versa).
+Allowing the top 5 or top 10 candidates recovers roughly half to two-thirds of true matches, highlighting the substantial domain gap between real and synthesized images.

+### 2. Text→Image (Zero-Shot Text-to-Image Retrieval)

+Querying with natural language captions against the joint image embedding yields:

+* **Recall@1:** ~48%
+* **Recall@5:** ~77%
+* **Recall@10:** ~85%

+**What this means:** CLIP-style models can correctly retrieve the single best matching image from a pool of 10k examples roughly half the time, and recover nearly 85% of the correct image if you allow the top 10 guesses.
+This demonstrates very strong alignment between text and image spaces.

+### 3. Image→Text (Zero-Shot Image-to-Text Retrieval)

+The dual task—finding the right caption given an image—yields:

+* **Recall@1:** ~53%
+* **Recall@5:** ~78%
+* **Recall@10:** ~88%

+**What this means:** The image encoder + text encoder pair can recover an image’s true human-written caption as its top guess more than half the time, and nearly 90% if you look at the top 10.
+This “caption inversion” performance is slightly stronger than text→image, suggesting the joint embedding is particularly effective at describing images.

+### 4. Dataset→Dataset (Cross-Corpus Caption Retrieval)

+Comparing Flickr-30k captions ↔ COCO captions:

+* **COCO→Flickr R@1:** ~0%
+* **Flickr→COCO R@1:** ~0–0.2%

+**What this means:** COCO and Flickr-30k use very different styles and content, so almost never will a COCO caption’s nearest neighbor in Flickr-30k be its exact counterpart (and vice versa).
+In other words, if you ask “which Flickr caption matches this COCO caption best?”, you’ll almost always get something different—reflecting the distinct language distributions in each dataset.

+Together, these four modes give a complete picture of your model’s cross-modal alignment: how well images match across domains, how faithfully text and image retrieve one another, and how distinct two major caption corpora really are.

   ## Cross-Validation Results

 To assess the stability of our retrieval metrics, we ran "cross-validation" over different random 10,000-sample subsets of the training split for the ViT-B-32 model.
 Below is a summary of the per-seed Recall@K and the mean $\pm$ std across seeds.
 Here are the detailed per-seed results from the cross-validation: